This is a

 I can taste them as well, it really depends on the words though.
 Some have more scent than taste, and vice versa, but most have taste for me since that's my strongest type."

-(Source: This comment on Reddit/Synesthesia.
+(Source: This comment on the Synesthesia subReddit.
 2020.)

-This description is written by someone who has just realised that words have smells, although their description is so detailed and precise that it seems they genuinely do have lexical-olfactory synesthesia:
+The following description is written by someone who has just realised that words have smells, although their description is so detailed and precise that it seems they genuinely do have lexical-olfactory synesthesia:

 "I'm noticing that when I repeat a word, I start smelling food items.
 I only smell them, I cannot taste words.
 Here are some examples: xylophone smells like BBQ Ribs, fortunate smells like cheese, compare smells like wine, wolverine smells like lumber, surrender smells like steamed veggies, synesthesia smells like boiled potatoes (no toppings), knowledge smells like cherries and example(s) smells like slightly old fish."

-(Source: This post on Reddit/Synesthesia.
+(Source: This post on the Synesthesia subReddit.
 2020.)

 They